Start a Texas LLC

 - Copy of an accepted form of ID (like passport of driver’s license)

-The BOI requirement is part of the Corporate Transparency Act (CTA), but information provided will NOT be made public.
-The CTA goes into effect January 1, 2024.
-At that point, all newly formed companies will have 30 days after their date of formation to file a BOI.
-Any company formed before that date has until January 1, 2025 to file theirs.
+The information provided will NOT be made public.
+The requirement goes into effect January 1, 2024.
+At that point, companies formed in 2024* will have 90 days after their date of formation to file a BOI, and companies formed after that will have 30 days.
 While there are some exceptions—like companies in the financial sector—the vast majority of LLCs must file a BOI report.
-This filing is free.
+We offer BOI report filing for just $25.

 Texas Comptroller of Public Accounts